dylanmmasters/SummerProject/README.md

 🏈 Pi Sports Ticker

 A physical, always-on sports scoreboard built for a small Raspberry Pi touchscreen.
-It tracks your favorite teams across the NBA, MLB, NHL, NFL, NCAAF, MLS, and the Premier League (plus upcoming UFC fights), automatically switching into a live in-game view — complete with sport-specific overlays like shots on goal, bonus indicators, ball/strike counts, and down & distance — whenever one of your teams is playing.
+It tracks your favorite teams across the NBA, MLB, NHL, NFL, NCAAF, MLS, and the Premier League (plus upcoming UFC fights) Automatically switching into a live in-game view — complete with sport-specific overlays like shots on goal, bonus indicators, ball/strike counts, and down & distance — whenever one of your teams is playing.
 A built-in web dashboard lets you add or remove tracked teams from any phone or laptop on your network, no SSH required.